 ADOPTION PROCESS

-The process for adopting one of our poodles or mixes begins with completing our application preferably returning it as an email attachment and submitting a non-refundable $20 “application fee” via PayPal.
-The “adoption donation varies for each dog and is listed by each dog’s profile.
-The adoption donation helps offset the food, nutritional, medical and other costs we incur amongst all our dogs.
+The process for adopting one of our poodles or mixes begins with completing our application amd only returning it as an email attachment and submitting a non-refundable $20 “application fee” via PayPal.
+We do not accept paper copies of applications.
+The application will be reviewed when Paypal notifies us of receipt of the application fee.
+The adoption amount varies for each dog and is listed by each dog’s profile.
+The adoption amount helps offset the food, nutritional, medical and other costs we incur amongst all our dogs.
 All dogs are spayed/neutered, given vaccines, tested for heartworm, treated for worms, treated for injuries and illnesses when necessary, given dentals/tooth extractions if needed and are treated for infections, allergies, and other things, if needed.
 Serious medical problems are also treated, which may result in going to specialists and operating, if necessary.

 We encourage you to return the application, even if you don’t see the poodle or mix you are seeking, so we can place you on our waiting list and contact you when the dog you seek comes into our program.
 We are always receiving new dogs, calls from people who can no longer keep their dogs, and may know of someone else or another organization who has a dog that you seek and can also refer you to them if we have your application on file.
 We have provided 100% of the people formerly on our waiting list with a wonderful family member!